jordiindahood/holbertonschool-shell/permissions/README.md

 script 14 : a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 script 15 :  a script that changes the owner and the group owner of "_hello" to vincent and staff respectively.

+script 16 : a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume